MetOffice/lfric_core/documentation/source/getting_started/installation/build_and_run.rst

 The test suite requires Cylc and Rose to run.
 Once they are installed and run, tests are run using the ``rose stem`` command to select the group of tests to run and ``cylc`` to initiate the suite.
-For example, to run all of the developer tests for all of the applications and components within the LFRic working copy run the following from the top-level of the working copy:
+For example, to run the developer tests for all the applications and components within an LFRic working copy run the following from the top-level of the working copy:

 .. code-block::

-   rose stem --group=all
+   rose stem --group=developer
    cylc play <working_copy_name>